 Social Impact Ventures has agreed to fund the fast-growing healthcare startup further.
 TheSocialMedwork was already angel-funded by acclaimed Silicon Valley healthcare investor-activist Esther Dyson for approximately $2.9 million.
 Social Impact Ventures agreed upon an additional $1.7 million in funding.

 Social Impact Ventures, the largest Dutch social impact venture capital fund, empowers entrepreneurs to solve pressing social or environmental challenges.
 At its helm is Willemijn Verloop, former founder and chief executive of War Child.

 “It takes game-changers who see things differently to create social movements.
 Our mandate is to seek out those who can put their idealism to work.
-Sjaak and the team at TheSocialMedwork showed us that they have the drive, passion and ability to open up best medicine for everyone and make a real change on a global scale.” says Verloop.
+Sjaak and the team at TheSocialMedwork showed us that they have the drive, passion, and ability to open up the best medicine for everyone and make a real change on a global scale.” says Verloop.
 “This investment in TheSocialMedwork is a meeting of hearts and minds.”

 TheSocialMedwork, founded in 2015 by Sjaak Vink, makes the latest approved medicines accessible to patients and doctors in countries where medicines are not (yet) available (with a focus on life-threatening and debilitating illnesses).
-Vink has a vision to build a unified global health platform where medicines are accessible and affordable for everyone.
+Vink has the vision to build a unified global health platform where medicines are accessible and affordable for everyone.

 Helping patients access unavailable medicines is just the first step in building a new universal health platform that applies new thinking, new opportunities, and new technology to solve the world’s healthcare issues.